mschall217/workout-tracker/README.md

   ## Installation

-  The key tools to making this project work are npm.
-The user must run “npm init -y” to get the npm data and then install the rpm inquirer packages by running “npm i inquirer”.
-This will allow the user to access the key packages of node that make this function.
+  The key tools to making this project work are npm packages.
+This website was built using NoSQL aka MongoDB databases.
+Much different than ones like SQL. this app is fully funcitoning at the deployed link https://boiling-depths-78698.herokuapp.com/

-  Or just visit the deployed app and go!
+  If forked locally make sure you have MongoDB installed on your computer and run npm i to make sure all the node packages required are available to you.

   ## Usage

-  As the description says this can be used by any one making an open source project for GitHub.
-This program takes an extra step off the developers shoulders.
+  This can be used by anyone and everyone as a simple tracker to keep track of all of ones workouts!
+Including multiple a day.
+Keep track of how long you worked out each time and how many pounds lifted cummutively.

   ## Gif